You are here

 Task Force Reports

-The task force is required to prepare both an interim report and a final report of its findings and recommendations and submit these to the governor, the Education Leadership Council, the State Board of Education, the Colorado Commission on Higher Education, and the Education Committees of the Senate and the House of Representatives, or any successor committees.
-The task force’s interim reports must be submitted by December 1, 2022, and the final report must be submitted by December 1, 2023.
+The task force is required to prepare both an interim report and a final report of its findings and recommendations and submit these to the governor, the State Board of Education, the Colorado Commission on Higher Education, and the Education Committees of the Senate and the House of Representatives, or any successor committees.
+The task force’s interim report must be submitted by December 1, 2022, and the final report must be submitted by December 1, 2023.

 Task Force Members